-Staff/pupil relationships
+Staff/pupil relationships and online contact

 The school provides advice to staff regarding their personal online activity and has strict rules regarding online contact and electronic communication with pupils.
 Staff found to be in breach of these rules may be subject to disciplinary action or child protection investigation.
+This is stated in our Digital Safety Policy and Staff conduct policy.